Royal Borough of Kingston upon Thames: Travel to work

 In March 2011, the main forms of transport that residents used to travel to work were: driving a car or van, 26.1% of all residents aged 16–74; train, 7.1%; bus, minibus or coach, 7.1%; on foot, 6.9%; work mainly at or from home, 4.3%; bicycle, 2.8%; underground, metro, light rail, tram, 2.5%.

 Coat of arms

 The Kingston coat of arms displays three salmon and its shield is almost identical to the coat of arms of the Swedish municipality of Laholm.
 Both coats of arms can be traced back to the 16th century.
 The arms of the Norwegian town of Mandal is also similar, but more recent.

 In 1966 the newly created London Borough added a set crests and supporters taken from the localities merged into it.
-The crest came from the Municipal Borough of Malden and Coombe, with the with that Borough's arms hung from the neck of the stag, and the supporters taken from Municipal Borough of Surbiton, with again it's arms hanging from the stags neck.
+The crest came from the Municipal Borough of Malden and Coombe, with that borough's arms hung from the neck of the stag, and the supporters taken from Municipal Borough of Surbiton, with again its arms hanging from the stags' necks.